 4.3 Industry Value Chain Analysis

-4.4 Assessment of the Impact of COVID-19 on the Market
+4.4 Impact of Macro Trends on the Market

-4.5 Evolution of Collaborative Robots in Industrial Ecosystem
+4.5 Evolution of Collaborative Robots in the Industrial Ecosystem

 5. MARKET DYNAMICS